zetatez/vsh/README.md

     # 	x is a vim shell.
     #
     # 	The options are as follows:
-    # 	-a  attach to exit session
+    # 	-a  attach to tmux session
     # 		vsh -a num
     #
-    # 	-d  dettach to exit session
+    # 	-d  dettach from tmux session
     # 		vsh -d num
     #
-    # 	-k  kill to exit session
+    # 	-k  kill tmux session
     # 		vsh -k num
     #
-    # 	-l  list all sessions
+    # 	-l  list all tmux sessions
     # 		vsh -l
     #
     # 	-h  help